RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 The Rune School Spelling System is inspired by [Shavian](https://shavian.info), [Rune Revival](https://runerevival.online), [Lexical Sets for Actors](https://ecampusontario.pressbooks.pub/lexicalsets/chapter/introduction-2/), and [Dr Geoff Lindsey](https://www.youtube.com/@DrGeoffLindsey).

-You can think of it as a more transparent Shavian with a few improvements.
+You can think of it as a runic Shavian with a few improvements like:

+* letter design is historically rooted
+* flexibility to seamlessly add or subtract phonemes
+* transparently shows the relationships between phonemes with consistent use of combinatorial patterns
+* a letter for the happY vowel

 # System